silvadenisson/electionsBR/README.md

 ### How does it work?

-`electionsBR` provides ten main functions to dowload and clean Brazilian electoral data:
+`electionsBR` provides twelve main functions to dowload and clean Brazilian electoral data:

 * candidate_fed()
 * candidate_local()